uctb/UCTB/docs/_sources/md_file/tutorial.md.txt

         super(LSTM, self).build(init_vars=init_vars, max_to_keep=5)
 ```

-Loading the dataset by loader, and transform them to the formation your model accepts.
-If the loader APIs are not filled your demands, you can inherit loader and wrapper it to your desires (see [Quickstart](./quickstart.html) for more details).
+Load the dataset by loader and transform them into the formats your model accepts.
+If the loader APIs are not filled your demands, you can inherit loader and wrapper it according to your desires (see [Quickstart](./quickstart.html) for more details).

 ```python